March 28-30, 2025

 We pay tribute to Stanley’s memory by ensuring that we are doing our part to continue to reverberate the drums of our ancestors.

-Stanley Cakitcenaq Masgun Waska
+Stanley Cakicenaq Masgun Waska

 Date of birth: January 17, 1917